19hours/sg-statutes/Acts/Income Tax Act.md

 [29/2010; 29/2012]

-(2) For the purposes of this section, any expenditure incurred by a person prior to the commencement of his trade or business shall be deemed to have been incurred by that person on the first day on which he carries on that trade or business.
+(2) For the purposes of this section, any expenditure incurred by a person prior to the commencement of his trade or business shall be deemed to have been incurred by that person on the first day on which he carries on that trade or business but a deduction for this is subject to section 14Z.

+[Act 34 of 2016 wef 25/03/2016]

 (3) For the purposes of subsection (1)(ba) or (d), a claim for deduction shall be allowed to a person only if —